 Social Network (sn) as a source

 Social networks (SN) can be effective sources for establish database, the main key in social networks is to shard the individual to the common population.
-Each social network are depend user data, in general users are uploading their personal data to the SN, they are owned the decision to share information to common population.
+Each social network are depend users data, in general users are uploading their personal data to the SN, they are owned the decision to share information to common population.

 Abdesslem, Parris, and Henderson [2011] concluded the use of SN for collecting data, they speared the collecting to two sections – collect user social behavior in SN and collect user characteristics.
-From their aspect when we used SN as our source not only is preference and characteristics we can actually build social profile from the user data, Fehmi [2012] used Facebook, for creating random sampling, they create recursive process that extract new users form for users friends – with this approach they achieve random sampling and successfully manage to recursive process but keep their subjects normally distributed throw all many different users.
+From their aspect when we used SN as our source not only collect user preference and characteristics ,we also can create social profile from the his data.

+The second issuethat rise is how to collect random user data but still earn user relations?
+Fehmi [2012] used Facebook, for creating random sampling, they create recursive process that extract new users form for users friends – with this approach they achieve random sampling and successfully manage to recursive process but keep their subjects normally distributed throw all many different users.

 Related work